ikkeps/isocode/README.md

 Search Perl 5 sources by given code example.

 You can give it file or string as a pattern.
 Command line interface is compatible with `grep`, so in common cases you can replace `grep` with `isocode`.
+Binary is build for Linux and completely static, so no need to install any dependencies.

 See `--help` for all supported options.

 Rules of matching: